Nozbe/NoOffice.org/_book/review.md

 ---
 part: one
 title: Review work regularly
-subtitle: "Every week check on your progress and every quarter focus on the big picture"
+subtitle: "Every week, check on your progress, and every quarter, focus on the big picture"
 ---

 * TOC